2026-27 Upper School Curriculum Guide

 The typical program of study is five to six units per year in Grades 9-12.
 Successful completion of all requirements is necessary for graduation.

-SUBJECT AREA AND MINIMUM REQUIREMENTS
+SUBJECT AREA & MINIMUM REQUIREMENTS

-- Visual and Performing Arts: 1.5 units in at least two (2) of the art departments (Visual Arts, Music, Drama and Dance, or Yearbook) OR earn 2.0 units in one (1) of those departments to be completed over the four years.
+- Classes of 2026-2028: 1.5 units in at least two (2) of the arts departments (Visual Arts, Music, Drama and Dance, or Yearbook) OR earn 2.0 units in one (1) of those departments to be completed over the four years

 - English: 4 units

-- Foreign Language: Must complete Level 3 of French, Spanish, Chinese, or Latin.
+- Foreign Language: must complete Level 3 of French, Spanish, Chinese, or Latin

 - Health: 1/4 unit (Gr.
 10)